jordanshardy/expense-app/README.md

 ### Expenses Tracking App

-This is a basic expenses tracking app I'm learning as part of a Udemy course along side my diploma.
+This is a basic expenses tracking app I'm learning as a side project while at Coder Academy